 Nolberto Solano's late finish secured a tight 1-0 victory over Arsenal in a heated clash at St. James' Park.

-After United's physical approach tormented an Arsenal side containing Thierry Henry, Robin van Persie and Cesc Fabregas, the away side were reduced to ten men as midfielder Gilberto Silva picked up two yellow cards.
+After United's physical approach tormented an Arsenal side containing Thierry Henry, Robin van Persie and Cesc Fabregas, the away side were reduced to ten men in the second-half as Brazilian midfielder Gilberto Silva picked up two yellow cards.